About our twins

 We also decided to stay in the same room with the same teacher and assistant.
-Having the same teacher meant she knew their strengths and weaknesses, and she focused a bit on this in order to make them as school ready as they could be, whilst in a 100% play based environment.
-Our twins are also only children, so they don’t have older siblings to learn from, which was another reason why we thought that keeping them back would be beneficial.
+Having the same teacher meant she knew their strengths and weaknesses.
+She focused a bit on this in order to make them as school ready as they could be, whilst in a 100%

 Some people choose to delay Kindy.
 Some people choose to change Kindy after the first year.
 And others may decide to do their first year in a day-care setting and their second year in a stand-alone Kindy.
 This decision will predominantly come down to personal circumstances.
 Such as finances and if you require specific hours of care for work.

 We did find the last month or two of their second year of Kindy.
 Plus the school holiday period prior to them starting their first year at school, quite challenging.
 They were very ready to start school.
 And it was quite tough ensuing they had enough stimulation to satisfy their inquisitive minds.